kip-hart/MicroStructPy/docs/source/cli/settings.rst

     Triangle website.
     The ply file contains the surfaces between grains and the boundary of the domain.
-    VTK legacy files also contain the polygonal surfaces between grains.
+    VTK legacy files also contain the polygonal grains in 2D and polyhedral grains in 3D.

 - poly_plot